+We often get questions about separation vs divorce in Pennsylvania.
 Pennsylvania law provides options for several types of divorce, but technically speaking, there is no provision for a “legal separation.”
-When a couple decides to separate – that is, to live separate and apart and as if they weren’t married – they can settle property division, support, and custody issues in a private civil agreement.
+When a couple decides to separate – that is, to live separate and apart and as if they weren’t married – they can settle property division, support, and custody issues in a property settlement agreement.

 Many states recognize legal separation as a marital status, which affords those couples certain rights.
 Pennsylvania, however, only recognizes single, married, and divorced as marital statuses.

 Separation itself is an important element of divorce law, though.
 The date a couple separates is of key importance during divorce proceedings.
-For instance, one of the ways a spouse can seek divorce is on the grounds that the couple has been living “separate and apart” for at least two years.
+For instance, one of the ways a spouse can seek divorce is on the grounds that the couple has been living “separate and apart” for at least one year.
+So really, it’s not a question of separation vs divorce.
+Rather separation is a part of divorce.

 Because separation is a factor in divorce, the statutes provide a legal definition for “separate and apart” in 23 Pa.
 C.S.A § 3103, which reads: “Cessation of cohabitation, whether living in the same residence or not.
 In the event a complaint in divorce is filed and served, it shall be presumed that the parties commenced to live separate and apart not later than the date that the complaint was served.”